zenefits/ui-demo/components/tables/src/Table.md

-Use tables to display tabular data in a two-dimensional grid consisting of rows and columns.
+A component that displays tabular data in a two-dimensional grid consisting of rows and columns.

+#### Examples

 A `Table` consists of: